pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 * Dwell Heatmap
 * Counting

 It is all about getting the object path data into a database to allow other applications to query this database.
 One option is to install [ObjectPath ACAP](https://pandosme.github.io/acap/2023/03/16/Objects.html) in the camera.
-This solution requires an MQTT broker and middelware that can take the Path messga and store it in a database.
+This solution requires an MQTT broker and middleware that can take the Path messga and store it in a database.
 A perfectly good solution.
 However, if you need a more dynamic and mainataineable solution there is an alternative option.
 Run eveything in Node-RED on the camera that will store the path data into a mongodb wihtout going through a MQTT and middlware.
 This solution can replace the solution with [ObjectPath ACAP](https://pandosme.github.io/acap/2023/03/16/Objects.html).
 Your application (whatever that may be) queires and process the data from the database.